-What does a Spotlight Operator do?
+What is a Spotlight Operator?

 A Spotlight Operator is a key member of the lighting crew who specializes in controlling spotlight equipment to enhance the visual aesthetic of a film, television show, or theater production.
 They are tasked with manipulating the intensity, color, and focus of spotlights during production to follow the action or highlight specific actors, scenes, or objects according to the director of photography's vision and the lighting designer's plans.